-- (1) The provisions contained within this section and the following sections apply to all types of accidents.
-The term accident includes traffic crash. - (2) In general, four critical considerations exist for those tasked with accident scene management, namely: - (a) safety of emergency services personnel, general public and property; - (b) providing assistance to injured persons by: - i. facilitating first-aid or emergency medical support; - ii. ensuring emergency and medical support services can locate the incident; and - iii. ensuring that access and egress routes are identifiable and clear of obstructions and hazards: - (c) preservation of evidence at the accident scene; and - (d) traffic management to reduce inconvenience to the motoring public. - (3) Any member who is requested, directed or otherwise required to attend, investigate or assist in the investigation of an accident should do so without undue delay. - (4) When investigating accidents, members are to ascertain if any liability attaches to any person and if so, the investigating member should gather evidence which may be relevant for proceedings. - (5) The senior member attending an accident is to take charge and control operations at the scene, including the investigation. - (6) The member in charge at an accident scene should ensure that proper control of the area is established and that all necessary action is taken to prevent any further accident occurring. - (7) Members managing traffic at an accident scene may consider a traffic management plan to minimise the disruption to the free flow of traffic.
-The Radio Dispatch Services supervisor is able to assist with organising and coordinating such a plan.
+- (1) The provisions contained within this section and the following sections apply to all types of crashes.
+The term traffic crash may include incidents described as 'accidents'. - (2) In general, four critical considerations exist for those tasked with crash scene management, namely: - (a) safety of emergency services personnel, general public and property; - (b) providing assistance to injured persons by: - i. facilitating first-aid or emergency medical support; - ii. ensuring emergency and medical support services can locate the incident; and - iii. ensuring that access and egress routes are identifiable and clear of obstructions and hazards: - (c) preservation of evidence at the crash scene; and - (d) traffic management to reduce inconvenience to the motoring public. - (3) Any member who is requested, directed or otherwise required to attend, investigate or assist in the investigation of an crash should do so without undue delay. - (4) When investigating crashes, members are to ascertain if any liability attaches to any person and if so, the investigating member should gather evidence which may be relevant for proceedings. - (5) The senior member attending a crash is to take charge and control operations at the scene, including the investigation. - (6) The member in charge at a crash scene should ensure that proper control of the area is established and that all necessary action is taken to prevent any further crashes occurring. - (7) Members managing traffic at a crash scene may consider a traffic management plan to minimise the disruption to the free flow of traffic.
+The Radio Dispatch Services supervisor can assist with organising and coordinating such a plan.

-- (8) The member in charge at an accident scene, where appropriate, shall ensure: - (a) all police vehicles at the scene are positioned to provide a corridor of safety for attending members; - (b) that members are wearing appropriate reflective vests; - (c) police vehicles are parked to provide adequate warning to other traffic approaching an accident scene; and - (d) police vehicle emergency lights are activated. - (9) The management and oversight of the police response to fatal and serious accidents is the responsibility of the relevant divisional or duty inspector.
-The relevant inspector will determine the need for Crash Investigation Services (CIS) attendance as it relates to accidents on roads and road related areas. - (10) In serious accidents, other than traffic crashes, or in traffic crashes where the vehicle is suspected of being used as a weapon, the member in charge at the scene should consider whether members of the Criminal Investigation Branch (CIB) are required to assist in the investigation.
-The CIB should always be requested where there is a likelihood that criminal charges may result from the incident. - (11) Where the nature of the accident necessitates the assistance of the CIB, members should protect and preserve evidence pending the arrival of CIB members.
+- (8) The member in charge at a crash scene, where appropriate, shall ensure: - (a) all police vehicles at the scene are positioned to provide a corridor of safety for attending members; - (b) that members are wearing appropriate reflective vests; - (c) police vehicles are parked to provide adequate warning to other traffic approaching a crash scene; and - (d) police vehicle emergency lights are activated. - (9) The management and oversight of the police response to fatal and serious crashes is the responsibility of the relevant divisional or duty inspector.
+The relevant inspector will determine the need for Crash Investigation Services (CIS) attendance as it relates to crashes on roads and road related areas. - (10) In serious crashes, other than traffic crashes, or in traffic crashes where the vehicle is suspected of being used as a weapon, the member in charge at the scene should consider whether members of the Criminal Investigation Branch (CIB) are required to assist in the investigation.
+The CIB should always be requested where there is a likelihood that criminal charges may result from the incident. - (11) Where the nature of the crash necessitates the assistance of the CIB, members should protect and preserve evidence pending the arrival of CIB members.